Accounting for Freelancers and FIEs in Estonia

 Section 3 — Invoicing: What Your Invoices Must Contain

-Legal requirements, VAT invoicing rules, and how to invoice foreign clients correctly
+Legal requirements, VAT invoicing rules, and how to invoice foreign clients correctly.

 Mandatory Invoice Elements for a FIE